Type 96 15 cm howitzer: Combat record

 The Type 96 15 cm howitzer was first used in combat in the Second Sino-Japanese War and was highly praised by its crews.
-It was also used at the Nomonhan Incident in the Soviet-Japanese Border Wars.

 After the start of the Pacific War, it was assigned to Japanese units at the Battle of Bataan and Battle of Corregidor in the Philippines, as well as at the Battle of Guadalcanal.
 Many units were at the Battle of Okinawa and the Soviet-Japanese War.
-It continued to be used as the main howitzer of Japanese artillery units until the end of World War II.
+It continued to be used as the main howitzer of Japanese heavy artillery units until the end of World War II.

 A surviving example is preserved at the Yushukan Museum at Yasukuni Shrine in Tokyo.
 Additional examples can be found in a parking lot in Bellevue, Washington, just east of 124th Ave.
 NE on the Bel-Red Road (complete with gun shield but without the breech block), and in front of the Veterans Memorial Building in San Luis Obispo, California, USA, although that one is in poor condition.
 Another surviving example is on display in Olathe, Colorado at Lions Park, corner of 5th St and Hersum Ave.
-There is also another example present in Hampshire, at the war memorial park in Romsey which was captured by Louis Mountbatten.
+There is also another example present in Hampshire, at the war memorial park in Romsey which was presented by Louis Mountbatten in 1946.